AliceO2Group/AliceO2/Utilities/DataSampling/README.md

 ## Data Sampling

-Data Sampling provides possibility to sample data in DPL workflows, basing on certain conditions ( 5% randomly, when payload is greater than 4234 bytes, etc.).
+Data Sampling provides a possibility to sample data in DPL workflows based on certain conditions ( 5% randomly, when a payload is greater than 4234 bytes, etc.).
 The job of passing the right data is done by a data processor called `Dispatcher`.
-A desired data stream is specified in form of Data Sampling Policies, configured by JSON structures (example below).
+A desired data stream is specified in form of Data Sampling Policies, configured by JSON structures (example below) or by using dedicated interface methods (for advanced use).
 ```
 {
   "id": "policy_example1",              # name of the policy